Goose15 Dec 2011 11:26 am

 Tous Migrations

-Good luck buddy, many the journey be endless!
+Good luck, buddy, may the journey be endless!
 Even though you ripped my name off!
 LOVE IT.
 As far as i can tell we are all migrating mind anyway.

 -Goose